Miron-Silviu/Mortgage-repayment-calculator/README.md

 1- How to semantic define HTML elements, by building blocks of codes for header, main and footer.
 2- Creating style.css I learned how to use css object oriented, mobile first apporch, BEM and implement the DRY principle.
+3-Using the latest javaScript principles I created the main algorithm to calculate the entire mortgage, meaning that every time when the user select one of the radio button the algorithm calculte accordngly.

 To see how you can add code snippets, see below: